johnrearden/doggone-it/README.md

 - Press Enter.
 Your clone will be created.

-### Building the project
+### Building the project locally
 - The project is built using webpack, with a transpilation stage run by babel to convert the ES6 modules and promises in the source code back to ES5 compliant syntax.
+To build the project in your local environment, complete the following steps.
+- With npm and node.js already installed :
+    - `npm install webpack webpack-cli`
+    - `npm run build`

 # Credits